 from the study.
 Identifying individuals with discordant sex information

-.
+is implemented in check_sex.
 It finds individuals whose

 SNPSEX != PEDSEX.
 Optionally, an extra data.frame with sample IDs and